andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 a different journey.
 And each time this topic was broached, I realized it was time for me to shut the fuck up and listen and learn.

-Alexandra and Renay and Cate and Allie and McKelynn and Carrie and Alyce and Dana and Linda are
-And I respect and admire them for it.

-The most difficult part for most of the women was separating the nudity from sexuality.
-Because of what I would argue is a puritanical societal viewpoint, nudity & sexuality are intimately intertwined.
+The most difficult part, from what I gathered, was separating the nudity from sexuality.
+Because of our puritanical societal norms, nudity is intimately intertwined with sexuality and sexuality is something to be ashamed of.
+It's the always present but never talked about in "polite company." are intimately intertwined, lurking just below the surface of our social consciousness.
 Untying that Gordian knot is the most difficult part for the women in the performance.
 But once they were able to make that cognitive transition it took some of the power from the nudity.
 When everybody fosters a desexualized environment it allows us to recognize that